Cortisol: Synthesis and release

 Cortisol is produced in the human body by the adrenal gland's zona fasciculata, the second of three layers comprising the adrenal cortex.
 This cortex forms the outer "bark" of each adrenal gland, situated atop the kidneys.
 The release of cortisol is controlled by the hypothalamus of a brain.
 Secretion of corticotropin-releasing hormone by the hypothalamus triggers cells in its neighboring anterior pituitary to secrete adrenocorticotropic hormone (ACTH) into the vascular system, through which blood carries it to the adrenal cortex.
 ACTH stimulates the synthesis of cortisol and other glucocorticoids, mineralocorticoid aldosterone, and dehydroepiandrosterone.

 Testing of individuals

-Normal values indicated in the following tables pertain to humans (normal levels vary among species).
-Measured cortisol levels, and therefore reference ranges, depend on the sample type, analytical method used, and factors such as age and sex.
-Test results should, therefore, always be interpreted using the reference range from the laboratory that produced the result.
-An individual's cortisol levels can be detected in blood, serum, urine, saliva, and sweat.
+Normal values indicated in the following tables pertain to humans as normal levels vary among species.
+Measured cortisol levels, and therefore reference ranges, depend on the sample type, the analytical method used, and factors such as age and sex.
+Test results should, therefore, always be interpreted using the reference range from the laboratory that produced the analysis.
+An individual's cortisol levels can be measured in blood, serum, urine, saliva, and sweat.